Last updated on August 18th, 2021 at 08:50 am

-The old Goodrich ice house is gone, but the restaurant has recently undergone a major renovation.
+The old Goodrich ice house is gone, but the restaurant has undergone a major renovation.
 I was there for lunch on a recent weekday and wondered where they would get their customers – and then I watched the crowd of diners grow.
 They flocked to the outside deck, arriving by car, by truck and by boat.
 And it wasn’t even noon yet!

-Finding this gateway to the Mosquito Lagoon
+Finding Oak Hill, Florida, gateway to the Mosquito Lagoon